How to haggle to get the best bargains

 If you're buying a new computer, ask them to throw in some free insurance or accessories to upgrade your spending.
 It doesn't hurt to ask, and sellers will often see this as a compromise.

-Buying in bulk is also a great way to get more value out of your spending.
-Offer to buy a few of the one product for a discounted price, then either sell them on online or dish them out to family and friends (at a suitable price so the haggle was worth the hassle, of course!).
+Buying in bulk is also a great way to make your money go further.
+Offer to buy a few of the same product for a discounted price, then either sell them on online or dish them out to family and friends (at a suitable price so the haggle was worth the hassle, of course!).

 Become a regular customer

-As long as you keep your charm up and don't make a point of haggling every single time you walk through the door (otherwise, you might notice staff dispersing at the sight of you!), being a frequent customer can be a great way of increasing your chances of haggle success.
+As long as you keep on being charming and don't make a point of haggling every single time you walk through the door (otherwise, you might notice staff dispersing at the sight of you!), being a frequent customer can be a great way to increase your chances of a successful haggle.

-If the sellers know you it will make it way more difficult for them to say "no", so use your friendly charm to make them feel confident that giving you a discount will work in their favour – if they turn you down they risk losing a loyal customer, and they know this.
+If the staff know you it'll make it more difficult for them to say "no", so use your friendly charm to make them feel confident that giving you a discount will work in their favour.
+If they turn you down, they risk losing a loyal customer – and they know this.

 This also works when it comes to smaller daily expenses like your lunches or morning coffees.
-If you go to the same place every day, ask for a double shot of espresso for free since you're in every day – a few pence here and there really does add up.
+If you go to the same place every day, ask for a double shot of espresso for free since you're in so often – a few pence here and there really does add up.

 Use the right language and tone

-Try and use language that will help you secure a deal.
+Use language that'll help you secure a deal.
 Talk about how you're "thinking of" making a purchase but aren't quite sure.
-If you're clearly in love with an item, they know you'll pay the market price regardless, so be cautious of this.

 Most importantly – try to keep eye contact.
 This is the most engaging thing you can do and works wonders at building trust.